-In April 1901 the 2nd Hampshire left Pretoria and took up duty on the railway line to Delgoa Bay with five companies at barberton, one at Koomati Poort and two at intermediate staions.
+In April 1901 the 2nd Hampshire left Pretoria and took up duty on the railway line to Delgoa Bay with five companies at Barberton, one at Koomati Poort and two at intermediate stations.
 While Barberton was healthy enough, the stations down the line, particularly Koomati Poort, were rife with malaria and other diseases and by July more than 300 had been struck down sick.

 Significant work, however, was achieved on the blockhouse line along the railway, some 30 having been constructed.
 These were typically garrisoned by an NCO and four men and helped to protect vulnerable spots on the line.
 When linked up with wire they also helped to restrict Boer movements.

 During 1901 the 2nd Hampshire received nearly 300 men as reinforcements.
 However, 470 NCOs and other ranks returned to England, mostly invalided.
 These included men from the regiment’s 1st Volunteer Company which was serving alongside the fighting units.
 Deaths totalled 30, mainly from disease, but several as a result of accidents.
 Most of the casualties in action came from the Mounted Infantry who, following the dispersion of the main Boer forces in September 1900 and the onset of guerrilla warfare, increasingly monopolised the fighting.